 Whenever a town employee or supervisor discovers evidence of theft, embezzlement, or the unlawful use of public funds or property, the person is required to promptly submit a written report to the State Auditor providing a detailed description of the alleged incident(s).
 See Minn.
 Stat. § 609.456, subd.
 1. The person must also report the incident(s) to law enforcement.

-Employee thefts may implicate disciplinary actions as well as criminal charges.
-As a result, Tennessen Warnings may be required.
+Employee thefts may implicate disciplinary actions as well as criminal charges..
 Before approaching the employee or officer involved, consider consulting with a supervisor, the township attorney, local law enforcement, or the Office of the State Auditor.